 "In the oldest days of the world, a lonely god became flesh under a Siberian sky, shinning a bright light throughout the universe and created all things therein.
-He moved through the perfect power of Ki (energy of nature) and it was delightful and wondrous.
-Things could be seen without physical form; things were accomplished without words of command."
+He moved through the perfect power of Ki (energy of nature) and it was delightful and wondrous."

 Chan (Zen/Son) and Buddhist Influence in Korea and the Martial Arts